15 Desserts For Gestational Diabetes

 Having gestational diabetes means your body can’t process glucose during pregnancy as well as it normally would, meaning - if left untreated - glucose levels in your blood are much higher than they should be which can impact the health of your baby.

 Carbohydrates are the main concern when it comes to managing blood glucose levels as it’s carbohydrates that break down into glucose.
-Because sugar is a carbohydrate, sweet foods and desserts can cause a rapid increase in blood glucose levels.
+Because sugar is a carbohydrate, sweet foods and desserts can cause a rapid increase in blood sugar levels.

 On top of this, desserts such as cakes, puddings, pies and ice cream typically offer little nutritional value while being high in saturated fat and/or sugar.